kdabug/rails-practice-api-with-react-crud/README.md

 Time to update your React Frontend so that you can utilize all CRUD functionality from your Rails API.

-1. Make sure your 'client' folder exists in your rails app (copied from last lab).
+1. Make sure your 'client' folder exists in your rails app (copied from your [rails-api-with-react-lab](https://git.generalassemb.ly/sei-nyc-cicadas/rails-api-with-react-lab)).
 2. Make sure all dependencies installed in client folder.
 3. Make routes to:
    - Display all students